czekem/excel_love/README.md

 * Intuitive interface, that enables easy selection of desired columns and values.

-* Generates summaries of chosen columns for quick data analysis.
+* Generates summaries of chosen columns, for quick data analysis.

 * Saves data modifications to the user-specified file format.